mdibella-dev/mdb-call-to-action/README.md

 ## Changelog
-*Added/Changed/Fixed/Removed*
+*New/Improve/Bugfix*

 ### main
-* Changed: Style and language of the changelog
+* Improve: Style and language of the changelog.
-* Changed: assets folder structure
+* Improve: Rearrange assets folder structure.
-* Changed: /inc/ to /includes/
+* Improve: Rename /inc/ to /includes/.

 ### 1.2
-* Added: Custom color support
+* New: Add custom color support.
-* Removed: Custom CSS class support
+* Improve: Remove custom CSS class support.

 ### 1.1
-* Added: Visual feedback after copy is done
+* New: Visual feedback after copy is done.
-* Added: Button to copy a CTA-shortcode to the clipboard
+* New: Add Button to copy a CTA-shortcode to the clipboard.
-* Added: README
+* New: Create README.
-* Changed: Indent
+* Improve: Indent of the CTA.
-* Changed: Documentation
+* Improve: Documentation

 ### 1.0